 Subject to alerts a reader of the contract that there is another provision that might be met.
 If notwithstanding is in the contract instead, the reader might know realize that there is a prevailing provision.

 Notwithstanding is also able to make two contingent provisions seem equal in value when it's not necessarily the case.
 Using subject to clears up this ambiguity by making one provision subordinate to another without implying that there is any overlap or contradiction.

 The problem is even worse if you use "notwithstanding the foregoing" in a contract.
 By doing this, you might make it seem like the provision in question is close at hand, rather than related to the previous sentence or even the preceding part of the contracting body.
 To avoid this confusion, simply refrain from using notwithstanding the foregoing at all.

 If you need help with a without prejudice clause in a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.